T-Mobile Applicant

 Overview

-T-Mobile USA, Inc. and its subsidiaries (“TMUS” or “we” or “us”) collect personal data about you during our application and recruitment process.
+T-Mobile USA, Inc., and its subsidiaries (“TMUS” or “we” or “us”) collect personal data about you during our application and recruitment process in the United States (including U.S. Virgin Islands and Puerto Rico).
 We want to share how we use this personal data, to whom we disclose your personal data, and how you can get in contact with us.

 Your “personal data” is any information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with you or your household.
 This notice also applies to sensitive personal data, a category of personal data.
 It includes data like your social security number and account log-in credentials, as well as biometric information.